AhzNimation/AhzNimation/README.md

 - 👋 Hi, I’m @AhzNimation
 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning JS
-- 💞️ I’m looking to collaborate on ...
+- 🥇 I’m on 7th grade
-- 📫 How to reach me ...

 <!---
 AhzNimation/AhzNimation is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.